Luminary, Profile

 Hussain was born in Bhopal, Madhya Pradesh on 3rd February, 1931.
 Having initially worked with the great AR Kardar, he joined Filmistan as a writer in 1948.
 Some of the films he wrote for Filmistan include Anarkali (1953), Munimji (1955) and Paying Guest (1957) before the studio gave him Tumsa Nahin Dekha (1957) to direct.

 Another major reason for the success of Tumsa Nahin Dekha was its trendy musical score by OP Nayyar.
 OP Nayyar composed some extremely special Mohd.
-Rafi solos on Shammi Kapoor – Jawaniyan Yeh Mast Mast Bin Piye, Yoon To Humne Lakh Haseen Dekhen Hain, Chhupnewale Saamne Aa, not forgetting those evergreen Asha -Rafi duets – Aaye Hain Door Se Milne Huzoor Se, Sarpe Topi Lal Haath Mein Resham ka Rumaal O Tera Kya Kehna and Dekho Kasam Se.
+Rafi solos on Shammi Kapoor – Jawaniyan Yeh Mast Mast Bin Piye, Yoon To Humne Lakh Haseen Dekhen Hain, Chhupnewale Saamne Aa, not forgetting those evergreen Asha -Rafi duets – Aaye Hain Door Se Milne Huzoor Se, Sarpe Topi Lal Haath Mein Resham Ka Rumaal O Tera Kya Kehna and Dekho Kasam Se.

 Following Tumsa Nahin Dekha’s success, Shammi Kapoor and Nasir Hussain re-teamed in the equally successful Dil Deke Dekho for Filmalaya, the breakaway group of Filmistan.
 The film introduced Asha Parekh and she went on to play the lead thereafter in all of Hussain’s films right till Caravan.
 With Phir Wohi Dil Laya Hoon (1963), Hussain set up his own banner Nasir Hussain Films and turned producer-director.

-It is Nasir Hussain who is reponsible for the emergence of the Westernized, free-wheeling, hip-swinging, happy go lucky romantic hero that one sees in Bollywood even today.
+It is Nasir Hussain who is responsible for the emergence of the Westernized, free-wheeling, hip-swinging, happy-go-lucky romantic hero that one sees in Bollywood even today.
 Often, a special song was written to introduce this type of hero in the film like in Tumsa Nahin Dekha or Phir Wohi Dil Laya Hoon.
 Starting first with Dev Anand in films like Munimji and Paying Guest (both of which Hussain wrote) and then of course Shammi Kapoor in Tumsa Nahin Dekha, Dil Deke Dekho, Junglee (1961), Bluff Master (1963), Jaanwar (1965) and countless other films.
-And certainly no other Hindi film hero made the art of boy chasing girl a more enjoyable and playful affair than Shammi Kapoor.
+And certainly, no other Hindi film hero made the art of boy chasing girl a more enjoyable and playful affair than Shammi Kapoor.
 While other heroes of the time were more reserved and gentlemanly in their manner, Shammi Kapoor in contrast wooed the girl with boisterous sensuality accompanied by a brash, cocky swagger and an energetic eagerness to rebuke convention.

 Following the failure of Zamaane Ko Dikhana Hai (1981)Manzil Manzil (1984) and Zabardast (1985), Hussain stopped directing films.
-His son Mansoor Khan took over the reigns of Nasir Hussain Films and Hussain continued to write for Mansoor’s films like Qayamat Se Qayamat Tak (1988) and Jo Jeeta Wohi Sikander (1992).
+His son Mansoor Khan took over the reins of Nasir Hussain Films and Hussain continued to write for Mansoor’s films like Qayamat Se Qayamat Tak (1988) and Jo Jeeta Wohi Sikander (1992).

 Nasir Hussain finally got some sort of belated recognition in 1997 when he was presented with a special Filmfare Award for his contribution to Hindi Cinema.
 He died of a heart attack in Mumbai on 13th March, 2002.